 Distinguished by its numerous spires, towers and highly-ornate buildings, Ålesund is a town renowned for its beautiful art nouveau architecture.
 It owes this to a devastating fire that burned a large proportion of the city to the ground in 1904.
 The entire town was subsequently rebuilt in the fashionable style of the time, art nouveau.
 If you like marine life, join us on a visit to Atlanterhavsparken - one of Northern Europe’s largest salt-water aquariums.
 The tour includes a visit to the open-air pool to see the resident penguins.
 After visiting Atlanterhavsparken, we continue onwards and upwards to Mount Aksla where you will get an amazing panorama of the area.

 In autumn, we explore Hjørundfjord, situated amidst the majestic Sunnmøre Alps.
 Its seclusion and unspoiled natural landscape are what give this fjord its special character: far from the tourist bustle, taking passengers past steep rock walls, green meadows, lonely mountain farms and small villages.

-Few large cities have managed to preserve their intimacy as effectively as Norway’s third largest city, Trondheim.
+Few large cities have managed to preserve their intimacy as effectively as Norway’s third-largest city, Trondheim.
 Viking king, Olav Tryggvason, founded this ancient city as early as 997.
 Join our optional excursion to Norway’s national shrine, Nidaros Cathedral, the country´s only Gothic-style cathedral built over the burial place of St. Olav, Norway’s patron saint.
 Here you can marvel at the cathedral’s incredible architectural details and exquisite works of art.

-You can also explore Trondheim from sea level in a kayak along the river Nid all year, or experience the city on a bicycle and try out the world’s only bicycle lift from April to September.
-Join the Expedition team for a hike to discover more of the surroundings of Trondheim.
+From September to May you can experience Trondheim in a vintage carriage on the world’s northernmost tram for a unique sightseeing tour.
+You can also explore Trondheim from sea level in a kayak along the river Nid all year, or join the Expedition Team for a hike to discover more of the surroundings of Trondheim.

 In the afternoon, the ship sets a northwest course, passing the beautiful Kjeungskjær lighthouse and numerous charming islets and rocky outcrops.
 After passing through the narrow Stokksund, the ship heads towards charming Rørvik.